7Cav/cScripts/README.md

 You can use this script mid mission by using checkCrate.
 See below.

 #### equipMedicalCrate
 equipMedicalCrate populats a given crate with medical equipment.
+The function also allows you to change the amount of content.
+The second parameter handle this the default value is 1.0.
 To call the function add this to the initLine of a crate:
 ``` c++
     [this,1] call cScripts_fnc_equipMedicalCrate;
 ```

 #### equipBase
 equipBase changes the inventory of the given item to a rediculus sized crate with weapon and equipment suiatable for spawn armory.
 This script is used by `initMain` and `initMainSandbox` to fill a crate.
+The function also allows you to change the amount of content.
+The second parameter handle this the default value is 1.0.
 To call the function add this to the initLine of a supply crate  or container:
 ``` c++
     [this,1] call cScripts_fnc_equipBase;